Salisbury Cathedral dominates the city skyline and is an international attraction, but how well do you really know it?

 1. Due to the high water table, Salisbury Cathedral is built on just 4 foot (1.2 meters) of foundations!
 These stones were laid on 28th April 1220.

-2. Legend has it that the location for Salisbury Cathedral was picked by the Bishop who shot an arrow in the direction he would build the cathedral; the arrow hit a deer, which died in the place where the cathedral is now.
+2. Legend has it that the location for Salisbury Cathedral was picked by the Bishop after he asked for an arrow to be shot in the direction he would build the cathedral; the arrow hit a deer, which died in the place where the cathedral is now.

 3. Salisbury Cathedral Close is the largest in Britain at 80 acres.
 If you're looking for a quiet spot to relax, look no further!